fdb/slarg-website/outreach/may-you-arrive.md

 More info: [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/)

-I﻿mage 1: Permanent onsite mural at Sint Lucas (designed and painted by Bachelor students and artistic newcomers Stadscanvas)
+I﻿mage 1: Permanent onsite mural at Sint Lucas (designed and painted by Bachelor students and artistic newcomers Stadscanvas) - image also printed as a postcard

 I﻿mage 2: leporello, designed by / with works of participants